Protecting Your Jewelry With Jewelers Mutual

 - Never trust putting jewelry in your pockets.
 Even pockets with zippers can be susceptible to opening.

-- Do not set jewelry items on an open surface such as a sink, counter or public area.
-They can be forgotten, lost or even stolen.
+- Do not set jewelry items on an open surface such as a sink, counter, or public table.
+They can be forgotten, lost, or even stolen.

-- Finally, insure your jewelry to assure that you can replace it if it is lost, stolen, or damaged.
-Contact Jewelers Mutual today to learn more about how you can protect your jewelry investment.
+- Finally, insure your jewelry to assure you can replace it if it’s lost, stolen, or damaged.
+We recommend Jewelers Mutual.
+Insuring jewelry is all they do.

 About Jewelers Mutual…